-Our client is a European manufacturing company generating over $1B in sales.
-Their products are used throughout the world in automotive plants, machine tools, and many more industrial applications.
-The company has over 40 subsidiaries and more than half of these use the SAP ecosystem independently from one another.
+This European manufacturing company generates over $1B in sales, with their products used throughout the world in automotive plants, machine tools, and many other industrial applications.
+Of our client’s more than 40 subsidiaries, over half use the SAP ecosystem, each independently configured.

-For that reason, a single-point-of-access to data for the company was an elusive challenge; updates were done manually and shared sporadically, and there was no way for the organization to acquire a consolidated view of their data or the stories the data wanted to tell.
+A single-point-of-access to data for the sprawling company was an elusive challenge.
+Updates were done manually and shared sporadically, and there was no access to a consolidated view of their data or the stories the data wanted to tell.

-The client’s Finance team approached us with the following objectives in mind:
+The client’s Finance team approached us with these objectives:

-All the while ensuring that (interim) results are delivered at speed.
+Ensure that (interim) results are delivered at speed

-Data connectors enable you to combine various sources of data into one integrated space.
-The segmented approach to data management will no longer cause disruption in the analysis, but a holistic overview that will enable to disrupt data silos, poor communication, and quality of insights.
+Data connectors enable the combining of various sources of data into one integrated space.
+A holistic overview will replace a segmented approach to prevent data silos and poor communication, and to improve quality of insights.